mantidproject/mantid/docs/source/release/v5.1.1/index.rst

 - fixed an unhandled exception when marking columns in a table workspace for plotting or deleting rows from a PeaksWorkspace

+- updated ALC documentation to clarify instrument used for data loading

 Citation
 --------